Effective-Immediately/effective-immediately/README.md

 - [Patricia Mou](https://twitter.com/_patriciamou) compiled and regularly adds community-sourced resources into a [central job-searching list](https://docs.google.com/spreadsheets/d/1bbGCingPw5rnUTyC1WFcPq167rKR4ZaAEzm67ozjbds/edit#gid=1484275757).
 Every job board and talent list we've seen in the last month is on her list.
 We'll spend more time annotating those links below.

 ## Applying to jobs
+We suggest taking a moment to think about what you want to do next before you start applying to every job you see.
+"Beggars can't be choosers" may be ringing your ear off, but your time spent here may save you a lot of energy spinning your wheels on opportunities that aren't a good fit.

+Determine how much time/savings you can budget to find a new job-- both optimistically: assuming you maintain current quality of life/this will be pretty temporary, and pessimistically: assuming things will be terrible and you'll have to cut back on your expenses to stretch further.
+Your comfort with risk may vary from someone else's, but with so many unknowns, it's safer to *assume the worst* and *hope for the best*.

 #### Getting organized
 We cannot recommend highly enough staying organized in this process.
 Don't trust yourself to remember everywhere you've applied in your head while so much is going on.
 At a minimum, track who you're talking to, from where, about which role, anticipated next steps, and how you feel about that opportunity.